entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of *Panjiangosteus eurycephala* is ?.

-## Additionary characters in Xue *et al*.
-(2025, in prep)
+## Additional characters in Xue *et al*.
+(2025, in prep.)

 175. Profundus sensory line: absent (0); present (1).
 > Modified from Johnson *et al*.
 (2000), Character 12.

-> Johnson *et al*.
-(2000): "A short segment of the profundus sensory line on the anterior part of the Preorbital has been recorded in *Heightingtonaspis anglica* and *Kujdanowiaspis* sp.
+> - Johnson *et al*.
+(2000): "A short segment of the profundus sensory line on the anterior part of the preorbital has been recorded in *Heightingtonaspis anglica* and *Kujdanowiaspis* sp.
 (White, 1969; Denison, 1958, 1978)."

 176. Position of profundus sensory line: on preorbital (0); on postorbital (1), on both postorbital and preorbital plates (2).
 > Modified from Johnson *et al*.
 (2000), Character 22.

+> - Character 176 is contingent on Character 175.
-> The profundus sensory canal of *Bryantolepis* extends from preorbital to the postorbital plates.
+> - The profundus sensory canal of *Bryantolepis* extends from the preorbital plate to the postorbital plate.

 > Johnson *et al*.
-(2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the Postorbital to the centre of the Preorbital terminating near the supraorbital sensory line (Denison, 1958)."
+(2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the postorbital to the centre of the preorbital terminating near the supraorbital sensory line (Denison, 1958)."

 177. Profundus sensory line connecting with the infraorbital sensory line: absent (0); present (1).
 > Modified from Johnson *et al*.
 (2000), Character 24.

+> - Character 177 is contingent on Character 175.
-> In *Kujdanowisaspis podolica*, the short profundus sensory line is not connecting with the optic branch of infraorbital or central sensory lines.
+> - In *Kujdanowisaspis podolica*, the short profundus sensory line is not connecting with the optic branch of infraorbital or central sensory lines.
 > Johnson *et al*.
 (2000): "A small segment of the profundus sensory line branches off the intersection of the central sensory line and the infraorbital sensory line (postorbital branch) in *Aleosteus eganensis*, an arrangement not recorded in any other actinolepid."

 178. Condition of profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
 > Modified from Johnson *et al*.
 (2000), Character 23.

+> - Character 178 is contingent on Character 176.
-> Johnson *et al*.
+> - Johnson *et al*.
 (2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."

 179. Width/length (W/L) ratio of preorbital plates: W/L > 0.5 (0); W/L ≤ 0.5 (1).
 > Dupret *et al*.
 (2009, 2017), Character 57.